prolificinteractive/material-calendarview/docs/DECORATORS.md

     * You can set a drawable to draw behind everything else.
     * This also responds to state changes.
 2. `setSelectionDrawable(Drawable)`
-    * This allows customizes the selection indicator.
+    * This customizes the selection indicator.
 3. `addSpan(Object)`
     * Allows you to set a span on the entire day label.
     * We provide a `DotSpan` that draws a dot centered below the label.